tool-maker/bencode-pretty/README.md

 <h2><u>bencode-pretty</u></h2>

-<p>This code is for two programs to create a "pretty" version of a bencoded file
+<p>This code is for three programs to create a "pretty" version of a bencoded file
 that can easily be examined and edited.
-And a third program to "unpretty" it again after editing.
+And a fourth program to "unpretty" it again after editing.

 <p>For an explanation of bencoding see for example: